rjseymour66/cybersecurity-bash/data-processing/README.md

 Combines lines of two files that share a common field.

+- _-j_ join using the specified field number
+- _-t_ specify char to use as a field separator.
+Space is default.
+- _--header_ use first line of each file as the header

 ```bash
 # join the 3rd field of file1.txt with 1st field of file2.txt
 # -t specifies the comma "," as the delimiter